vszymanski/notebooks/README.md

 # notebooks
 Welcome to the notebooks wiki !

-Here are the jupyter notebooks written in the several languages : C, python, ...
+Here are several jupyter notebooks written in the several languages : C, python, ...

 These notebooks mainly focuse on the following subjects :
   - M2M : Machine To Machine